pachyderm/docs-content/latest/manage/check-user.md

 ## Before You Start

-- Your organization must have an active [Enterprise license key](../../../).
+- Your organization must have an active Enterprise license key.
-- You must have pachctl installed.
+- You must have PachCTL installed.

 ## How to Check Your Current User